tycho-kirchner/remote-work/README.md

   `--terminal` are passed as is, gnome-terminal must be launched with `--wait`, otherwise X11 forwarding and opening of remote files won't work (the script waits for the terminal to close and then cleans up).
+  The same applies to tilix - use `tilix --new-process` here.
   ~~~
   remote-start-work ssh_alias --terminal gnome-terminal --wait
   ~~~